rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Working with JSON - Cloudtrail.md

 Since these fields are parsed manually in the search they are already included as columns in the search results tab (tick box in field browser).

-### index vs search time fields
+### Index vs search time fields
 Next to the Run search button open the settings cog and disable Auto Parse Mode for JSON logs.

 ![](disable_auto_json_mode.png)

 Run the search again and note how the list of fields in the field browser is very much reduced, as only indexed fields or explicitly parsed fields are shown.
+Some fields may already exist without search time parsing such as built in metadata fields and those created by Administrators at ingestion time.

 ## 7. Filtering searches
 Next we will use some filtering to narrow down search results just to AccessDenied in the errorcode field.
 Run: